realmagicgreen/magicgreen11ty/src/content/articles/2018-06-20-fight-inflammation-with-food.md

 ---
-name: Fight inflammation with food
+title: Fight inflammation with food
 subtitle: Inflammation is caused by unhealthy foods and lifestyle habits.
 You can treat it yourself with foods, exercise, good sleep and stress management.
-description: Inflammation can occur in response to trauma, illness and stress.
-It can also be caused by unhealthy foods and lifestyle habits.
-Anti-inflammatory foods, exercise, good sleep and stress management can help.
+description: "Inflammation can occur in response to trauma, illness, stress, or unhealthy foods.
+Anti-inflammatory foods, exercise, good sleep and stress management can help."
+date: 2018-06-20
+published: true
 category: health
-tags: CO2 botany plants learning superfood wellness
-image: /assets/p/posts/health/fight-inflammation-with-food/fight-inflammation-with-food.jpg
+tags: [article, CO2, botany, plants, learning, superfood, wellness]
+cover_image: ./images/health/fight-inflammation-with-food/fight-inflammation-with-food.jpg
 show_in_home_slideshow: true # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: food that cures # lowercase, max 12 digits, including spaces
 flag: # new or other...